yzanhua/DSP_Plugins_New_Building/README.md

 ---
 ## 2. HiddensModPlus:
 ### What's new:
-Add Color Render for HiddensMOD.
+Add Color Render for some of the new buildings in HiddensMOD.
 ### Dependent MODs:
 BepInEx, LDBTool, HiddensMOD.
 ### Usage: